ParkerKai/ParkerKai.github.io/_projects/2_ShorelineChange.md

 Website In Progress

-We use a variety of platforms to observ coastal change.
-This incluedes GPS surveys using backpacks, ATVs, Jetskis, boats, etc. We also increasingly use arial photography and structure from motion or satellite imagery for shoreline detection.
+The USGS (and myself) study shoreline change in a variety of ways.
+Since a lot happens where water meets land, knowing how it changes through time (and will into the future) is super important.
+In terms of observing shoreline change, we use a variety of platforms, inclueding GPS surveys with backpacks, ATVs, Jetskis, boats, etc. We also increasingly use arial photography and satellite data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">